 b) press material (synopsis, cast/crew information, EPK etc.)

-c) printable high-resolution film stills (in 300 dpi) with copyright information
+c) printable high-resolution film stills (in 300 dpi) including copyright information

 d) poster image

 e) link to the film’s website and/or social media profiles

 f) film trailer (if available)

 2. Please also provide:

-3. Submitted material will be used for promotional purposes only.
+3. All submitted material will be used for promotional purposes only.

 1. All submitters will be notified of acceptance via email.
 Please regularly check the email you used to submit your film.

-2. In case of selection, all PR material must be provided by 8 July 2018.
-The screening copy of the film has to be provided by 29 July.
+2. In case of selection, all PR material must be provided with the submission or by 8 July 2019 the latest.
+The screening copy of the film has to be provided by 29 July 2019.